Managing Director of Techstars Energy

 Gwen is a Partner at IndieBio NY, advising and investing in companies at all stages of growth.
 Even before officially joining SOSV, Gwen was an active investor in IndieBio companies, including Tinctorium Bio/Huue, Lupa Bio/Intrinsic Medicine, and SyntheX.
 Gwen was a Venture Partner at Fusion Fund, an early stage fund in Palo Alto focused on AI/ML, robotics and medical devices, and a Director at Studio X, a machine learning venture studio based in Austin.
 Gwen spent 3 years with Singularity University Ventures, an impact-focused accelerator, and helped launch their first batch of startups in the Nordic campus.
 Prior to venture, Gwen spent 18 years on Wall Street investing in public equities, started her career at Goldman Sachs, JPMorgan, and promoted to portfolio manager at a $300 million innovation-themed hedge fund.
 Gwen is bilingual in computer science programming languages and wet lab research protocols.
 On the computer science side, she received her bachelor’s degree in math/economics with a minor in computer science electrical engineering.
 One of her four business school MBA concentrations was econometrics/statistical learning.
 She has completed all sixteen machine learning certification courses offered by DeepLearning.ai.
 On the wet lab biology side, Gwen spent 2 years at UCSF researching immunotherapy (CAR-T) for glioblastomas, and was second author on two publications.
 She spent summers researching x-ray protein crystallography, nitric oxide as an oncology therapeutic, and image recognition of breast cancer histology.
 Gwen is a Chartered Financial Analyst charterholder.
 She currently sits on the Advisory Board of the Yale University School of Medicine.

-Danny Crichton is managing editor at TechCrunch, where he covers technology and power.
-Previously, he was a foreign correspondent at TechCrunch based in Seoul, South Korea as well as a venture capitalist with General Catalyst in Palo Alto and Charles River Ventures in Boston and New York.
+Danny Crichton analyzes technology and power as head of editorial at Lux Capital, a VC firm investing in emerging science and technology ventures.
+Previously, he was managing editor at TechCrunch as well as a foreign correspondent based in Seoul, South Korea.
+He’s been a venture capitalist with General Catalyst in Palo Alto and Charles River Ventures in Boston and New York.
 He was awarded a Fulbright research scholarship to South Korea, where he researched the development of Korea’s startup ecosystem.
 He is a PhD dropout from Harvard where he studied public policy, and an honors graduate of Stanford, where he studied mathematical and computational sciences.
 Danny is based in Brooklyn.

 Dr. Lisa Dyson